acntech/docker-zookeeper/README.md

 # docker-zookeeper
-Docker image with ZooKeeper, based on the acntech/jre8 image
+Docker image with Apache ZooKeeper, based on the acntech/jre image